The Best Medicare Supplement (Medigap) Plans in Mississippi

 In this article...

 Because U.S. seniors often live on a fixed income, they may need help covering medical expenses, especially if they have chronic or recurring conditions that require regular treatment.
-Individuals enrolled in Original Medicare may purchase Medicare supplement insurance, also known as Medigap, to help defray the out-of-pocket costs associated with Medicare copays, deductibles and other health care expenses.
+Individuals enrolled in Original Medicare (Medicare Part A and Part B) may purchase Medicare supplement insurance, also known as Medigap, to help defray the out-of-pocket costs associated with Medicare copays, deductibles and other health care expenses.

-Over a third (39%) of Mississippi’s Original Medicare beneficiaries have a Medicare Supplement insurance plan.1 If you need help covering Medicare-related expenses, this article provides the information you need to know about Medigap so you can select a policy that suits your needs and budget.
+Over 40% of Original Medicare beneficiaries in Mississippi have a Medicare Supplement insurance plan.
+If you need help covering Medicare-related expenses, this article provides the information you need to know about Medigap so you can select a policy that suits your needs and budget.

 Have Medicare questions?